 CWD Management Plans Off Target

 Editor’s Note: In my opinion, this story illustrates how unstoppable and deadly prion disease is spreading in people and animals around the world.
 The family of disease is called transmissible spongiform encephalopathies (TSE).
 TSE’s are unstoppable and incurable, including Alzheimer’s, CJD, CWD, Huntington’s, mad cow and likely Parkinson’s disease.
 Humans are likely transmitting prion disease to wildlife and livestock in many ways, including biosolids and reclaimed sewage water.
 The same possibility, in my opinion, exists for livestock.
 Likewise, infected animals can spread the disease throughout our ecosystems as they graze, drink, urinate and defecate throughout our watersheds.
 Of course, eating an infected deer or animal of any kind also can transmit the disease.
-There are many questions and few answers, but when it comes to passing reckless policy, everyone is an expert.
 We are consultants to all stakeholders on these issues and we are advocates for truth and reform on many levels around the world.

 By Martha Rosenberg

 It’s been more than a decade since Wisconsin (and Colorado) endured a kind of deer holocaust.
 The terminal deer and elk disease, chronic wasting disease (CWD), descended upon its deer population with such vengeance officials declared “CWD eradication” zones in which fauns and does would be killed before bucks.
 Thousands of deer carcasses were stored in refrigerated trucks in La Crosse while their severed heads were tested for CWD.

 If the carcasses were disease-free they were safe to eat (really?); if not, they were too dangerous to even put in a landfill.
 Why?
 Because “prions” (which also cause mad cow disease, scrapie in sheep, Creutzfeldt-Jakob disease and Alzheimer’s disease in humans) are not inactivated by cooking, heat, autoclaves, ammonia, bleach, hydrogen peroxide, alcohol, phenol, lye, formaldehyde, or radiation.
 They remain in the soil indefinitely.
 (They contaminate everything indefinitely.)